 Whatever the long term promise, the fact is that outages and performance degradation continue to dog the industry.
 According to the 2017 Uptime Institute Survey, 92% of management are more concerned about outages than one year ago.

 As your website, mobile app, and the APIs that power them become more distributed, failures resonate outward and have an ever-greater impact on your business.
-Join Andy Lawrence, Vice President at 451 Research, and Engin Akyol, CTO of Distil Networks, for a thought-provoking conversation about next-generation website resiliency.
+You no longer can just worry about your own on-premise and cloud infrastructure, but must also be aware of your company’s third party SaaS vendors and THEIR infrastructure too.
+Watch Andy Lawrence, Vice President at 451 Research, Engin Akyol, CTO of Distil Networks, and Scott Hilton, VP & GM Product Development of Oracle Dyn for a thought-provoking conversation about next-generation website resiliency.

 Key takeaways include: